tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Champion Feat

-When one of your summoned undead creatures drops to 0 hp, instead of having it deal holy damage to engaged enemies, you can heal hit points equal to that damage instead.
+When one of your summoned undead creatures drops to 0 hp, instead of having it deal radiant damage to engaged enemies, you can heal hit points equal to that damage instead.

 #### Epic Feat